After 12+ years in the affiliate industry, everything I've learned boils down to one thing…

 Banners are somewhat of an outdated practice on today’s web, but links are still going strong.

-Make sure your affiliates have the latest landing pages that are performing well, are utilizing best practices for landing page optimization for SEO, and have a coupon that will help them close deals.
+Make sure your affiliates have the latest landing pages that are performing well and any coupon that will help them close deals.

 Pro Tip: Provide special treatment to your top performers.
 This is where most of your time should be spent.